mafiat/classification-challenge/README.md

 ## Dataset

 The dataset used for this project consists of labeled messages.
-Each message is labeled as either "spam" or "ham" (not spam).
+Each message is labeled as either "1" (spam) or "0" (not spam).

 ## Notebooks